 This is a lesson preview only.
 For the full lesson, purchase the course here.

-For every three, you could do all four suits.
-You would get 13 times four or 52 iterations.
+For every “three, ” you could do all four suits.
+You would get 13 times four, or 52 iterations.
 Now to do that, you'll use a nested loop, which is a loop inside a loop.

 We learned how to shuffle, remember, in the last lesson, lesson three?
 Let's go back there for a second.
-Remember, three had all that random content.
+Remember, lesson three had all that random content.
 You come on down.

-So there was a random int, which we made for our headlines, news headline right now.
+So there was a random int, which we made for our headlines—news headline right now.
 We just did that.
-We did random shuffle and random.
+We did random.shuffle and random.

-We did random choice to do the random cat toy.
-And in random shuffle, we could shuffle the deck, right?
+We did random.choice to do the random cat toy.
+And in random.shuffle, we could shuffle the deck, right?
 We could say random.shuffle and then print the deck.
 Let's just print the first five cards of the deck, say.

 We already did that.
 Deal a hand of blackjack to two players.
 So first shuffle the deck, which we've done.

 The dealer gets a card.
-We could say for N in range four, we're just going to go four times, right?
-Boom, boom.
-We could say, if N mod, let's start with 10 and go to 14.
+We could say for N in range(4), we're just going to go four times—boom, boom.
+Let’s start N at 10 and go up to 14.

 Okay.
 So 10,11,12,13.
-Easier to check the modulus, right?
+It’s easier to check the modulus that way, right?
 The remainder on the larger number.

-So what we're going to do is say, if N mod two equals one, if no, actually if it's zero, if N is even, that would be first and third cards dealt, right?
-In other words, numbers 10 and 12.
+So what we're going to do is say, if N % 2 == 0, then N is even.
+That would be the first and third cards dealt—numbers 10 and 12.
 That's the first card.
 That's the third card.

 You don't go into the middle to get a random card.
 You shuffle all the cards to make sure they're randomized already.
-And then you just pick off the top, pop.
+And then you just pick off the top—pop.

 So that's your card.
 And then the player hand would get the first card because that would be the 10.
 N is 10.

-And when we're all done, print the player hand and print the dealer hand.
-See who's got what.
+And when we're all done, print the player hand and print the dealer hand—see who’s got what.
 And we're printing each card as we loop so we can compare to make sure they went into the right hands.

 We have a loop with if-else logic using modulus to build out a new list.
 And notice we're not looping the list of cards.
 We're just looping a range of numbers because we want to run.